Concurrence fill and mode distribution of entanglement in neutrino oscillation: Conclusion

-In summary, the present analysis demonstrates that the dynamical evolution of a three-flavor neutrino system provide a natural realization of single-particle multimode entanglement with its structure fully expressible in terms of experimentally measurable flavor transition oscillation probabilities.
-The framework developed here enables an unified method for identifying separable, biseparable, and W-type configurations as a functions of energy and baseline, thereby establishing a direct bridge between quantum information diagnostics and long baseline neutrino phenomenology.
-It is important to investigate how these entanglement measures behave in the presence of nonstandard interactions, decay or decoherence effects \cite{Dixit:2020ize,Chattopadhyay:2021eba} and can impact the precision measurements of oscillation parameters.
-The present formalism can be extended naturally to scenarios with sterile neutrinos, nonunitary mixing, or in a events of astrophysical origin i.e., in supernovae scenarios \cite{Dighe:1999bi,Das:2017iuj, Dighe:2017sur, Sen:2024fxa}.
+In summary, the present analysis demonstrates that the dynamical evolution of a three-flavor neutrino system provides a natural realization of single-particle multimode entanglement with its structure fully expressible in terms of experimentally measurable flavor transition oscillation probabilities.
+The framework developed here provides a unified method for identifying separable, biseparable, and W-type configurations as functions of energy and baseline, thereby establishing a direct bridge between quantum information diagnostics and long baseline neutrino phenomenology.
+It is important to investigate how these entanglement measures behave in the presence of nonstandard interactions, decay, or decoherence effects \cite{Dixit:2020ize,Chattopadhyay:2021eba}, which can impact the precision of measurements of oscillation parameters.
+The present formalism can be naturally extended to scenarios with sterile neutrinos, nonunitary mixing, or astrophysical events, i.e., supernova scenarios \cite{Dighe:1999bi,Das:2017iuj, Dighe:2017sur, Sen:2024fxa}.
 Thus, with the next generation facilities such as DUNE, Hyper-K, and ESSnuSB entering high precision regimes, the entanglement-based tools provided here offer a promising avenue for probing quantum-information aspects of neutrino flavor evolution in experimentally accessible settings.